 What is Video Game Addiction?

-Signs of Video Game Addiction
+Signs of Addiction to Video Games

-Common signs of video game addiction include:
+Common signs of video game addicts include:

 - Feeling down or low when you’re unable to play video games